mattermost/docs/source/install/desktop-app-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^

-- Added localization support to the Desktop App.
+- Added localization support to the Desktop App (Beta).
 - Zoom in/out now works when ``CTRL/CMD+SHIFT+=`` is pressed.
 - Changed the order of fields in the Add Server modal so that the server URL is filled in first and the display name after.
 - The app window now reloads only when the URL changes, not when a server's name changes.